Sambucus cerulea: Native American

 The indigenous peoples of North America with the plant in their homelands use the leaves, blossoms, bark, roots, and wood for preparing traditional medicinal remedies, taken internally or applied externally.
 The fresh, dried, and cooked berries are used for food.

 Some tribes used the wood to make musical instruments, such as flutes, clappers, and small whistles; and smoking implements.
 Soft wood was used as a spindle "twirling stick" to make fire by friction.
 The bark was used to produce a remedy for fever.
 Stems and berries were used as a dye for basket weaving materials.

 The Concow tribe of the Mendocino region calls the plant nō-kōm-hē-i′-nē in the Konkow language.

 Cultivation

-S. nigra ssp. cerulea is cultivated as an ornamental plant by plant nurseries, for planting in traditional, native plant, and habitat gardens.
+S. nigra subsp. cerulea is cultivated as an ornamental plant by plant nurseries, for planting in traditional, native plant, and habitat gardens.
 It is also used for natural landscaping and habitat restoration projects.
 It can become a multi-trunk tree when trained from youth with only several dominant trunks.

 The plant is beneficial in wildlife gardens, its flowers attract pollinators, butterflies and hummingbirds, and its berries feed other bird species and chipmunks.